DarthXerox/SimpleGameEngine/README.md

-Forest
+Simple Game Engine
 ==============
 Hello,
-this a simple 3D game created using OpenGL (exactly OpenTK + C#)
+this my *very simple* game engine created using OpenGL (exactly OpenTK + C#).
-It runs on my *simple* game engine, which offers these features:
+3D game creator is probably more accurate, as it offers no UI to interact with objects, lights etc.
+and add them directly to a specific place on a map, but rather all changes have to made in code, but this process is very simple.
+These features can be easily played around with:
 - Normal mapping technique
-- Add a new 3D object to the game, this requires:
+- Adding a new 3D object to the game, using:
 	- an .obj file containing a single-mesh 3D model and assigning it multiple positions, scales and rotations within the game world
 	- any 2D diffuse texture and any 2D normal texture
 	- any material using an .mtl file
-- Create an arbitrary text GUI with clickable text boxes that get highlighted and play a sound
+- Creating an arbitrary text GUI with clickable text boxes that get highlighted and play a sound
   when a mouse hovers over them
-- Play .wav sounds (supports playing only one sound at a time)
+- Playing .wav sounds (supports playing only one sound at a time)
-- Detect collisions of ingame objects on 1 to N scheme (e.g. player and trees) using simple hitboxes
+- Detecting collisions of ingame objects on 1 to N scheme (e.g. player and trees) using simple hitboxes
-- Specify the world's surface based on a heatmap
+- Specifying the world's surface based on a heatmap
+- Adding lights (:grey_exclamation: right now this might lead to FPS drops)

 Requirements